TeYuanLiu/alpha_zero/README.md

 - `bot.py` defines the class `Bot`, which gets the game logic from `tictactoe.py` and the neural network from `tictactoenet.py` to do Monte Carlo tree search (MCTS) and find the best action given a game state.

-- `incubator.py` contains the reinforcement learning logic for training and the battle logic for bot vs bot or bot vs human player.
+- `incubator.py` contains the reinforcement learning logic for training and the battle logic for bot vs bot and bot vs human player.

 - `main.py` demonstrates how to set parameters and conduct an end-to-end experiment including bot initialization, training, and evaluation.